matrixesports/mtx-web3-service-nestjs/README.md

 $ yarn start:prod
 ```

-- user service url for .env
-- better eror handline that returning null and shit
-- pass contract add info for creator token and betterhanling of IDS
-- document everythng
-- FINAL.
-THINK
-  contarcts should not allow for mistakes and FE shouldnt have to worry
+- contarcts should not allow for mistakes and FE shouldnt have to worry
 - sepoarate dbs for pass
+- commit history clean